 The Museo de Arte São Paulo (MASP) has been organizing the Histórias Afro-Atlânticas Seminar in preparation for an exhibition of the same title to commemorate the centennial of the abolition of slavery in Brazil.
 Co-organized by Instituto Tomie Ohtake, the exhibition will gather a wide array of artworks and documents related to the “flows and reflows” (as Pierre Verger used to put) between Africa, the Americas, the Caribbean, and Europe.

-I was invited to participate along with colleagues including Denise Ferreira da Silva, Chika Okeke-Agulu, Kalia Brooks, Tumelo Mosaka, Huey Copeland, Ayrson Heráclitos and others and presented Roadworks: The Independent Mas Movement in the Trinidad Carnival along an in-progress version of Minshall: Mas of the Millenium, the video interview I short during the Trinidad Carnival 2017 and produced with Abigail Hadeed.
+I was invited to participate along with colleagues including Denise Ferreira da Silva, Chika Okeke-Agulu, Kalia Brooks, Tumelo Mosaka, Huey Copeland, Ayrson Heráclitos and others and presented Roadworks: The Independent Mas Movement in the Trinidad Carnival along an in-progress version of Minshall: Mas of the Millennium, the video interview I co-edited and co-produced with Abigail Hadeed during the Trinidad Carnival 2017.

 Leeds Beckett University

 As part of the INSIDE/OUT Lecture Series, I delivered the talk Mas’ in the Museum: Carnival, Performance and Exhibition drawing from my historicization of the modern carnivals of the Americas, conceptualisation of the contemporary practice of processional performance and contextualization of the notion of roadwork.
 I shared insights into my decade-long critical engagement with post-Bakthninian Carnival theory and curatorial experimentation with large-scale public performance against the practice and discourse of performance in contemporary art and asked: